michelletranbui/dh110-michelle/assignment03/README.md

 ### Step 1: The Main Design Challenge
 #### What is the main activity your project would support the users in doing?
-The project would need to support the users in applying for unemployment benefits that are funded by hte government.
+The project would need to support the users in applying for unemployment benefits that are funded by the government.
 Users who do not have a job or had their hours reduced would need to be able to access the website to submit necessary information in order to apply for unemployment benefits, as well as keep track of their claim, claim  process, claim history, and other relevant information.
 This would hopefully serve the community of people who have been impacted by the pandemic and have lost work hours/their job--prior to the pandemic, it would serve the community of people who are struggling with job security and making enough money to survive.
 #### What is the basic need involved for that activity?
 The basic need involved in this activity fulfills the user's  physiological needs as the user is applying for monetary support.
 If the user were to use the website and indeed receive unemployment benefits, the money the user would receive would be most likely allocated to their physiological needs of food, water, warmth, and rest.
 It is possible that the unemployment benefits would be allocated to self-actualisation if the money was used for personal needs and wants.
 #### What is/are the traditional/current solution(s) to satisfy the needs?